 Hannah Kaminsky is a terrific photographer, and I liked hearing her tips for on-location photography.

-I’ve been armchair traveling on Jojo Huxster’s trips for years now, and so it was cool to get behind the scenes information in her class called Adventures in Travel Blogging.
+I’ve been armchair traveling on Jojo Huxster’s trips for years now.
+So it was cool to get behind the scenes information in her class called Adventures in Travel Blogging.

 One of the most fun classes from the weekend was Amey Matthew’s zine making workshop.
-People were asked to sign up ahead of time, and then Amey emailed all of us.
+People were asked to sign up ahead of time.
+Then Amey emailed all of us.
 She told us to bring a personal recipe to share.

 We spent the class time copying the recipe onto paper, so that it could be compiled into a group zine.
 Amey’s enthusiasm is endlessly contagious.